What is RCS messaging and how to use it in conversational messaging?

 3. Always have a human fallback option

-Be sure to have an option that connects the customer with a human for situations where the scope of the RCS chatbot is outside what your customer is looking for.
+Be sure to have an option that connects the customer with a human for situations where the chatbot cannot resolve your customer’s query.

 Implementing a suggested action chip such as “Contact us” or “Call Customer Support” is an easy way to let the user know that they always have a way to get in touch with a human representative if needed.